SHAKAR-AFZAL/adidas-us-sales-analytics-dashboard/README.md

 Key takeaways:
 - Strong sales growth in 2021
-- In-store remains dominant, but online is growing
+- In store remains dominant, but online is growing
 - Regional differences highlight expansion opportunities

 ---